For Instructors

 Jupyter & Quarto Compatibility

-All tutorials are designed to run in:
+All tutorials run in:

-- Jupyter Notebooks — Standard
+- Jupyter Notebooks — standard

-.ipynbworkflow - Quarto documents — Render to HTML, PDF, or slides with
+.ipynbworkflow - Quarto documents — render to HTML, PDF, or slides with

 quarto render - Google Colab —